 Honors in Psychology

-- Satisfy all requirements for a Bachelor of Arts or Bachelor of Science in Psychology.
+- Satisfy all requirements for a Bachelor of Arts in Psychology;

-- Maintain an overall and psychology specific GPA of 3.50.
+- Maintain a minimum overall and psychology specific GPA of 3.50;

 - Students intending to graduate with departmental honors must notify the Departmental Honors Committee in writing on or before the date they file their Application for Graduation with the Office of the Registrar.